srhalor/common-libraries/design/requirement.md

 ## 0) Purpose
 - Single Maven monorepo to develop, test, and publish multiple custom libraries for Spring Boot applications.
 - Centralize ALL versioning (project, Spring Boot, dependencies, plugins) in one parent/BOM to simplify upgrades and keep services consistent.
-- Allow inter-module dependencies and provide a simple consumer experience in host services (without using Spring Boot parent).
+- Allow inter-module dependencies and provide a simple consumer experience in host services without using Spring Boot parent.

 ---